jaantollander/masters-thesis/content/40_results.md

 The first issue is missing Job ID values.
 A non-system user ID that runs a job on compute nodes has a Slurm Job ID set; thus, the identifier should include it.
 However, we found that there were entries where they were systematically missing.
-As a consequence of these issues, data from the same job might be scattered into multiple time series without reliable indicators making it impossible to provide reliable statistics for specific identifiers.
+Due to these issues, data from the same job might scatter into multiple time series without reliable indicators making it impossible to provide reliable statistics for specific identifiers.
-The issue might be related to some problems fetching the environment variable's value.
+The issue might be related to problems fetching the environment variable's value.
 This issue occurred in both MDSs and OSSs on Puhti.

 The second issue is that there were malformed entry identifiers.
-We think the issue is related to the lack of thread safety in the functions that produce the entry identifier strings in the Lustre Jobstats code base.
+The issue is likely related to the lack of thread safety in the functions that produce the entry identifier strings in the Lustre Jobstats code base.
 Consequently, we cannot reliably parse information from these entry identifiers, and we had to discard them, which resulted in data loss.
 This issue occurred only in OSSs on Puhti.
-We obtained feasible values for correct entry identifiers, but we cannot be certain if the reliability of the counter values is affected by this issue.
+We obtained feasible values for correct entry identifiers, but we are still determining if the reliability of the counter values is affected by this issue.

 ![
 Counts of entry identifiers on each MDT from non-system user IDs.